-Flip the battery door down to open Install both AA batteries (included) inside the battery compartment as indicated Make sure the "+" and "ends of each battery are aligned properly. .
+- Flip the battery door down to op Install both AA batteries (included) inside the battery compartment as indicated Make sure the "+" and "ends of each battery are aligned properly.
+A chirp will be issued. - 3.
 Close the battery door.

-TO MOUNT ON THE WALL
+TO MOUNT ON THE WALL Tools you will need: pencil, drill with 3/16" or 5mm drill bit,

-- Tools you will need: pencil, drill with 3/16" or 5mm drill bit, flathead screwdriver, ham - Choose a location on the wall.
-Do not install the Alarm closer than 4" - (102 mm) from where the wall meets the ceiling.
-2. Hold the mounting guide template against the wall, and make a mark inside each keyhole where you will drill your mounting hole as shown in - the diagram below.
-3. Use a 3/16" (5 mm) drill bit to drill through the marks you made for the - mounting holes.
-4. Insert the plastic screw anchors into the mounting holes until they are - lush with the wall.
-If necessary, tap them gently with a hamme - Insert the screws into the anchors until the screwhead is 1/8 inch (3 mm) away from the wall. - 6.
+- flathead screwdriver, hamm Choose a location on the wall.
+Do not install the Alarm closer than 4" 102 mm) from where the wall meets the ceiling - Hold the mounting guide template against the wall, and make a mark side each keyhole where you will drill your mounting hole as shown in - the diagram below.
+3. Use a 3/16" (5 mm) drill bit to drill through the marks you made for the mounting holes - Insert the plastic screw anchors into the mounting holes until they are - flush with the wall.
+If necessary, tap them gently with a hamme 5.
+Insert the screws into the anchors until the screwhead is 1/8 inch (3 mm) - way from the wall - 6.
 Slide the CO Alarm onto the screws until you feel it click into place. - 7.
 Test the CO Alarm as described in "Weekly Testing."